andrewpmilne/project-four-school-club-events-bookings/README.md

 - **Heroku:** Cloud platform used to deploy and host the website.
 - **pip3:** Package manager used to install dependencies.
 - **Gunicorn:** Web server used to run the website.
 - **Django-allauth:** Authentication library used to create and manage user accounts.
-- **Render:** Cloud platform used to host the website.
 - **GitHub:** Platform used to host the website's source code.
 - **VSCode:** IDE used to develop the website.
 - **Chrome DevTools:** Used to debug and inspect the website.